• support@madhedgefundtrader.com

 Diary, Lunch, Newsletter

-I?ll be giving you my up to date view on stocks, bonds, currencies, commodities, precious metals, and real estate.
-I will also explain how I have been able to deliver a blowout 40% return since the November, 2012 market bottom.
+I?ll be giving you my up to date view on stocks, bonds, foreign currencies, commodities, precious metals, and real estate.
 And to keep you in suspense, I?ll be throwing a few surprises out there too.
-Tickets are available for $179.
+Enough charts, tables, graphs, and statistics will be thrown at you to keep your ears ringing for a week.
+Tickets are available for $189, down from last year, thanks to the dramatic and welcome, as well as predicted, depreciation of the Swiss franc against the US dollar.

-I?ll be arriving at 11:00 and leaving late in case anyone wants to have a one on one discussion, or just sit around and chew the fat about the financial markets.
-The PowerPoint presentation will be emailed to you three days before the event.
+I?ll be arriving early and leaving late in case anyone wants to have a one on one discussion, or just sit around and chew the fat about the financial markets.

 I look forward to meeting you, and thank you for supporting my research.
 To purchase tickets for the luncheons, please go to my online store.